 Students should not perform the following procedures.
 This is not an inclusive list - it is frequently asked questions about what students may do.
-If you have a question, please contact the course faculty or Director of Nursing Programs.
+If you have a question, please contact the course faculty or the Director of Nursing Programs.

 - 1. Draw arterial blood gases. - 2.
 Discontinue or insert arterial, epidural, or central lines. - 3.
-At CEMC, use staff's medication access code.
-Instructor or staff will access Pyxis and log in to CareAware. - 4.
+Use staff's medication access code for obtaining medication. - 4.
 Administer chemotherapy other than by oral route. - 5.
-Draw blood or administer medications through an arterial or central line (this includes PICC lines).
-Change caps or flush arterial or central lines.
-Students may only do dressing changes on central lines and PICCs. - 6.
+Draw blood from or flush an arterial line. - 6.
 Initiate a blood transfusion. - 7.
 Initiate a heparin infusion. - 8.
-Titrate or administer cardiac drips (Cardizem, nitroglycerin, etc.).

-- 9. Administer loading doses of tikosyn or sotalol. - 10.
-Perform procedures that require special competencies. - 11.
-Provide client care or perform procedures that requires a HEPA mask (ie, airborne isolation, aerosol generating procedures). - 12.
-If a student is pregnant, they should not be assigned to a client that has chemo infusing or had chemo in the last two (2) days. - 13.
+Titrate or administer cardiac drips such as diltiazem (Cardizem), nitroglycerin, dofetilide (Tikosyn) or sotalol (Betapace). - 9.
+Perform procedures that require special competencies. - 10.
+Provide client care or perform procedures that requires a HEPA mask (ie, airborne isolation, aerosol generating procedures). - 11.
+If a student is pregnant, they should not be assigned to a client that has chemo infusing or had chemo in the last two (2) days. - 12.
 If a student is pregnant, they should not be exposed to nitrous oxide and ethylene oxide that may be found in Engineering, Plant Maintenance, Central Sterile Supply, Operating Room or PACU.